Mental Health Is Health

-My mother was a nurse, so I learned early on, that when something is wrong physically, you go to the emergency room or visit your family doctor.
+My mother was a nurse, so I learned early on, that when something is wrong physically, you go right way to your family doctor.
 I always have travel insurance, so it’s been easy to locate walk-in clinics while on tour when I had a bad cough or back pains.

 Almost ten years later, sometimes I still suck at getting treatment for my mental health.
-Me – with my Honours degree in Psychology, having benefitted from counselling in the past, and a volunteer with CMHA and promoter of CAMH – yup I can still suck at taking care of my mental health.
+Me – with my Honours degree in Psychology, having benefited from counseling in the past, and a volunteer work with CMHA and promoting the work of CAMH – yup I can still suck at taking care of my own mental health.
 Stigma (the yucky way that we talk about ourselves and other people who experience mental illness) is super annoying, and can lead to us feeling fear and shame, which further prevents us from reaching out for help.
-Stigma aside, I also have a lot of excuses for ignoring my mental health, some may be more valid than others, such as: I can’t afford help, I don’t have time to see a therapist, I don’t want to be prescribed drugs, or I’ll be fine if I just wait this temporary hell out!
+Also, the barriers to receiving mental health care, often financial, are very real.
+Here are the things I tell myself: I can’t afford help, I don’t have time to see a therapist, I don’t want to take prescribed drugs, and my favorite – I’ll be fine if I just wait this temporary hell out!

-I think I need to break my old habits of neglecting taking equally good care of my mental health as I do my physical health.
 It does feel easier to get help with for physical stuff.
-Historically I’ve been more likely to find a way to pay for treatment for a sore back or hip, than to take the time and find the money to pay for a trained mental health professional to help me.
-Meanwhile, my stress and anxiety ARE the source of my sore back and neck, and the pain continues because I’m not really treating the WHOLE me!
+Historically I’ve been more likely to find a way to pay for treatment for a sore back or hip, than to take the time and find the money to pay for a trained mental health professional.
+Meanwhile, my stress and anxiety ARE the source of my sore back and neck, and the pain continues because I’m not really treating the whole me.
 I’m not treating the issues that are causing me so much stress and anxiety and then straining my physical health.

 I was challenged to ponder how I think differently about mental vs. physical health treatment.
 Just talking to one of my best friends today, and working on this post, made me realize that it’s time to make a call.
 No more excuses.